Luxury stocks buoy European shares before U.S.-China trade talks resume

-French stocks were boosted by a near 5% jump in shares of LVMH (LVMH.PA), after the Louis Vuitton owner beat sales forecasts for the third quarter.
+French stocks were boosted by a near 5% jump in shares of LVMH, after the Louis Vuitton owner beat sales forecasts for the third quarter.

 Minister-level trade talks between the world’s top two economies are set to resume on Thursday.
 Both sides are attempting to end a 15-month trade war that has hurt global growth and dented business confidence.